wdonadelli/PSWrequest/index.md

 The PHP/SQLite Interaction System Via Web Request - PSWrequest is a class written in [PHP](https://www.php.net/) intended to interact with the [SQLite](https://www.sqlite.org/) database.

-This class inherits the structure of the default [SQLite3](https://www.php.net/manual/pt_BR/book.sqlite3.php) library, so the library must be enabled for this tool to work.
+This class inherits the structure of the default [SQLite3 library](https://www.php.net/manual/pt_BR/book.sqlite3.php), so the library must be enabled for this tool to work.

 The class differential is to provide simplified mechanisms of communication (requests and responses) between the database and the requestor.

 ## Constructor

-When creating the object, the database name must be entered as an argument, otherwise a database will be defined in memory ([:memory:"](https://www.sqlite.org/inmemorydb.html)).
+When creating the object, the database name must be entered as an argument, otherwise a database will be [defined in memory](https://www.sqlite.org/inmemorydb.html) (`:memory:`).

 ```php
 $object = new PSWrequest("database");